AlaaAlzahrani/Jiwar/README.md

-# Jiwar: A Database and Calculator for Orthographic and Phonological Neighborhood Metrics for Multiple Languages
+# Jiwar: A Database and Calculator for Orthographic and Phonological Neighborhood Metrics for 40+ Languages

 ## Overview

-Jiwar is an open-source Python-based computational tool designed to analyze orthographic/phonological neighbors in 55 languages.
+Jiwar is an open-source Python-based computational tool designed to analyze orthographic/phonological neighbors in 40+ languages.
 It automattically measures orthographic, phonological, and phonographic metrics using a user-friendly Python CLI tool.

 ## How to use the tool